oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/README.md

     *DDMNUMQUANT 1 <--- Quantity of dopplers to compute in a DDM, 1 for single computation *QUANTDATALINES 4  <--- Datalines to compute should be de same as argument 2

-Datalines should have this format if INTERFEROMETRIC=0 (conventional mode): DataFileName BeginingOfData EndOfData DopplerFreq
+Datalines should be following the variables above and should have this format if INTERFEROMETRIC=0 (conventional mode): DataFileName BeginingOfData EndOfData DopplerFreq

     *DATALINE datafiles/prn_L1CA_32_100.bin 0 654752 0 datafiles/prn_L1CA_32.bin